 - Short-acting.
 This insulin, also called regular insulin, is usually taken 30 minutes before a meal and lasts 5 to 8 hours

-Insulin analogs are a more recently developed medicine.
 Insulin analogs are human insulin with small changes made to the hormone so that it is absorbed faster or lasts longer in the body.

 The 3 main types of analog insulin are:

-- Long-acting.
+- Long-Acting.
 Also called basal insulin, this type is not taken with food.
 It works slowly and lasts longer to control blood sugar between meals and when you sleep

 - Premixed.
 This type is a mixture of fast-acting and intermediate-acting insulins.
 It works to control blood sugar at mealtime and works for anywhere from 16 to 24 hours